pantheon-systems/solr-power/README.md

 Behat requires a Pantheon site with Solr enabled.
 Once you've created the site, you'll need [install Terminus](https://github.com/pantheon-systems/terminus#installation), and set the `TERMINUS_TOKEN`, `TERMINUS_SITE`, and `TERMINUS_ENV` environment variables.
 Then, you can run `./bin/behat-prepare.sh` to prepare the site for the test suite.

+Note that dependencies are installed via Composer and the `vendor` directory is not committed to the repository.
+You will need to run `composer install` locally for the plugin to function.
+You can read more about Composer [here](https://getcomposer.org)

 ## Changelog ##

 ### 0.5.0 ###